tdhd/kaggle-linux-git/README.md

 # Kaggle linux kernel dataset

-This repository contains all commands and scripts that will reproduce the dataset on kaggle.
+This repository contains all commands and scripts that will reproduce the [dataset on kaggle](https://www.kaggle.com/philschmidt/linux-kernel-git-revision-history).

-TODO: link

 ## Preparing the data